Guide to Writing a Compare and Contrast Essay

 If you want to read more about general essay structure and writing stages, check our comprehensive guide: How to Write an Essay.

-A subject-based structure focuses on describing one subject item at a time.
+The block method, also called the subject-based structure, focuses on describing one subject item at a time.
 For instance, you write about similarities and differences between PCs and laptops.
 Then your main body will have this sequence:

 And then go laptops with their three consecutive paragraphs.
 This structure may have a substantial pitfall, though.
 When sticking to it, your main section will comprise six to seven paragraphs.
 Not every professor will allow students to have such an extensive body part, so consult your tutor first.

-Employing this method, you compare and contrast one attribute of both goods within one body paragraph.
-When writing about the PCs and laptops, you will have three paragraphs that compare and contrast every attribute of these two subjects.
+The point-by-point method, also called the alternating method, compares and contrasts one attribute of both subjects within one body paragraph.
+When writing about PCs and laptops, you will have three paragraphs, each examining one shared dimension:

 Method 3: Compare-first structure